Garda found guilty of sexually assaulting girl (10) has conviction overturned

 The garda, who cannot be identified for legal reasons, was sentenced to seven years in prison with the final three years suspended after being found guilty of the offence by a majority verdict following a Circuit Criminal Court trial in January 2019.

-The appellant, who is aged in his 40s and was based in the Limerick Garda division at the time, denied that he had sexually assaulted his wife’s niece, who was also his goddaughter, at his home on November 27th, 2016.
+The appellan denied that he had sexually assaulted his wife’s niece, who was also his goddaughter, at his home on November 27th, 2016.
 He was suspended from the force shortly after a formal complaint was made.

 Appealing his conviction to the Court of Appeal last month, Mr Cody submitted that whilst the trial judge is not required to rehearse the cross-examination of a witness in detail, it is incumbent on the judge at a minimum to have reminded the jury that the direct evidence was not the entire evidence of the witness and it was necessary to assess all of the evidence, which included the cross-examination.